numaproj/numaflow/examples/README.md

-# NumaFlow by Example
+# Numaflow by Example

-Welcome to the NumaFlow Community!
-This document provides an example-by-example guide to using NumaFlow.
+Welcome to the Numaflow Community!
+This document provides an example-by-example guide to using Numaflow.

-If you haven't already, install NumaFlow by following the [QUICK START](../docs/QUICK_START.md) instructions.
+If you haven't already, install Numaflow by following the [QUICK START](../docs/QUICK_START.md) instructions.

-The top-level abstraction in NumaFlow is the `Pipeline`.
+The top-level abstraction in Numaflow is the `Pipeline`.
 A `Pipeline` consists of a set of `vertices` connected by `edges`.
 A vertex can be a `source`, `sink`, or `processing` vertex.
 In the example below, we have a source vertex named *in* that generates messages at a specified rate, a sink vertex named *out* that logs messages, and a processing vertex named *cat* that produces any input message as output.
 Lastly, there are two edges, one connecting the *in* to the *cat* vertex and another connecting the *cat* to the *out* vertex.
 The resulting pipeline simply copies internally generated messages to the log.
 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1
 kind: Pipeline